andyshep/Waypoints/README.md

 }
 ```

-See the `LocationTrackerExample` project for iOS and OS X demos.
+See the `Example` project for iOS and OS X demos.

 ##Installation